18 FREE Math Intervention Resources And Ideas For Teachers

 When using a math resource with 3rd graders:

-• Slow down and move at their pace.
-Make sure students understand the math terms and concepts before moving on to the next step.
+Slow down and move at their pace.
+Make sure students understand the math terminology and concepts before moving on to the next step.

-• Provide students with explicit instruction in new math concepts so that they are not left to guess.
+Provide students with explicit instruction in new math concepts so they don’t guess.

 Free resources: